-According to a journal report in the Lancet Regional Health Europe, persistent child poverty along with family adversities may significantly impact adolescent health.
+According to a study published in Lancet Regional Health Europe, persistent child poverty and family difficulties may have a significant effect on adolescent health.

-The authors claimed that their study is the first of its kind to assess how UK-based children are impacted by poverty and multiple indicators of family adversities, such as domestic abuse, parental illness, and alcohol abuse, on children in the United Kingdom.
+The authors claim that their study is the first of its kind to examine the effects of poverty and multiple indicators of family adversity, such as domestic violence, parental illness, and alcohol abuse, on children in the United Kingdom.

-The results of the study concluded that childhood socioeconomic conditions must be considered to adequately address childhood adversities, as the children in the persistent adversity trajectory groups purportedly saw the worse outcomes.
+The study concluded that childhood socioeconomic conditions must be taken into account when addressing childhood adversities, as children in the groups with the most persistent adversity trajectory had the worst outcomes.

-“The findings add to the current body of evidence by showing that poor parental mental health and poverty co-occur or cluster and their persistence across the developmental stages is associated with adverse child outcomes, particularly poor child mental health,” said one co-author of the study in a news release.
+“The findings add to the current body of evidence by showing that poor parental mental health and poverty co-occur or cluster and their persistence across the developmental stages is associated with adverse child outcomes, particularly poor child mental health,” stated one of the study’s co-authors in a news release.